The Top 12 Materials that Block WiFi Signals

 How is WiFi Signal Strength Measured?

-The WiFi logo on your electronic devices, such as the Tenda logo, illustrates the strength of your WiFi signal, but it doesn't give you the strength measurement.
+The WiFi logo on your devices illustrates the strength of your WiFi signal, but it doesn't give you the strength measurement.
 Knowing the strength measurement can show you how much your signal is affected by certain obstacles.

 dBm is expressed in negative numbers; the signal strength can range from -30 to -90 dBm.